jenshimmelreich/agiledox/README.md

 agiledox generates a simple documentation from junit4-Tests.
 It is the _junit4-Version_ of [agiledox](http://agiledox.sourceforge.net/).
-The documentation-style is inspired by the spec-like tools (e.g. ruby-rspec).
+The documentation-style is inspired by the spec tools (e.g. ruby-rspec).

 Installation
 ------------